GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 Wait times at the busiest Dallas-area Mega Centers run 3 to 5 months.
 North Garland is consistently booked 4 to 6 months out.
 Carrollton runs a little better.
 Hurst is the underrated sleeper.
 And smaller offices like Decatur, Greenville, or Mineral Wells often have next-day slots while the in-town DFW offices are months out.

-This is the most detailed Dallas DMV appointment guide on the internet.
-Every Mega Center plus the smaller suburban offices worth driving to, real wait time data we pull every 10 seconds, the booking tactics that actually work for DFW residents, and what to do if you need a same-day Dallas driver's license appointment.
+This guide walks every Dallas-area DPS office: each Mega Center, the smaller suburban offices worth driving to, the wait times we see across DFW, the booking tactics that actually work, and what to do if you need a same-day Dallas driver's license appointment.

-*Quick credibility note: I'm Jason on the marketing team at Smartyz Inc, the company behind Get DMV Appointments.
+Quick credibility note: I'm Jason on the marketing team at Smartyz Inc, the company behind Get DMV Appointments.
 We've helped thousands of DFW customers — Plano parents racing a teen's learner permit deadline, Frisco families with kids about to turn 18, Oak Cliff commuters trying to upgrade to Real ID before a flight from DFW.
-Every wait time, address, and office tip below comes from live data we pull from public.txdpsscheduler.com every 10 seconds.
-Last updated May 2026.*
+Every wait time, address, and office tip below comes from the live data we collect on the public Texas DPS scheduler at public.txdpsscheduler.com.
+Last updated May 2026.

 TL;DR — Quick Answer for Dallas Residents